aranggitoar/interlinear-bible-simple-editor/README.md

 _Phase I_ (**OK**)
 1. Input the equivalent of every word of the original language.
 2. Save and load the JSON file from certain directory.
-3. Automatically save every verse, chapter, and Bible book move.
+3. Automatically save ~~every verse, chapter, and Bible book move~~ on every change made.

 _Phase II_
 1. Display one chapter to translate.
 2. Change the font size.
 3. Detail for the root and family of a Strongs data.

+_Phase III_
+1. Verse references on the Strongs (dictionary) data.
+2. History of the traveled verses or chapters
+3. Mechanism to print the translated parts in a common digital book format such as PDF.

 ## **Usage**